ESG Data

 • All of the human rights violations disclosed to the public were harassment cases (power harassment and sexual harassment) revealed through the internal reporting system.
 In each case, measures were taken to prevent recurrence after internal disciplinary actions were taken.

-7. Number of worksites acquired OHSAS18001 certification
+7. Number of worksites acquired ISO45001 certification

 You can see this table by scrolling horizontally.

-Segment Domestic and overseas As of October 2019*1 As of May 2020*2 As of May 2021*3 As of May 2022*4 As of May 2023*5
+Segment As of May 2020*2 As of May 2021*3 As of May 2022*4 As of May 2023*5 As of May 2024

 • Boundary of data aggregation: Consolidated companies